The Tuskegee Experiment: The Darkest Days In Medical Microbiology

 This forever changed the research with human subjects in America, but it was too little too late for the participants of the Tuskegee experiment.
 By 1972, the Tuskegee study finally came to an end with only 74 subjects still alive.
 The legacy, the mistrust, and the descendants still live on today.

+The Tuskegee experiment ended but we are still feeling the rippling effects of this study today.
 The surviving participants received $10 million in a settlement, lifetime medical benefits, and burial services.
-As this study not only impacted the participants but also their spouses and offspring, these benefits were extended to them as well.
+The Tuskegee study not only impacted the participants but also their spouses and offspring.
+These benefits were extended to them as well.
 All the participants from this study have since passed away with the last one in 2004 and the last widow passed away in 2009.

 One would hope is that their sacrifice could have, at least in some way, benefited others through some revelation.
-The sad truth is that not only were a group of people exploited for "science", but the study revealed very little.
+The sad truth is that not only were a group of people exploited for "science", but the Tuskegee Study revealed very little.